halide/Halide/bazel/README_bazel.md

 ## Release Notes

-These build rules are known to work well for Linux and OSX systems.
-Windows support is still a work-in-progress, and may require tweaking for now.
-These rules are intended to replace the experimental rules implementation provided by https://github.com/halide/halide_bazel, which are now considered deprecated.
+These build rules are known to work well for Linux systems only.
+Mac and Windows support is still work-in-progress, and may require tweaking for now.

-Bazel 0.6 or later is required.
+Bazel 0.28 or later is required.

 ## Overview